hmrc/accessibility/docs/common-issues/hint-error-in-label.md

 |----------|-------|
 | 🔴 P1    | [#issue]() Hint or error message nested inside label or legend |

+## Statement

+This is not a WCAG A/AA failure so it does not have to be included on the accessibility statement, but we strongly recommend resolving the issue to improve the usability of the service.

 ## References

 [Text input - GOV.UK Design System](https://design-system.service.gov.uk/components/text-input/)